corneliana/all-in-one/API Docs.md

 To achieve re-use of capability and share data, self-service discoverability is encouraged, it is the responsibility of the system providing the contract to ensure it is well-defined, i.e. specification of the API's endpoints, I/O payload and the schema.

+- [ ] scope checking
+- [ ] Thinking about having a function that extract description by each endpoint's name.
+- [ ] typing is too redundant now?
+What the difference of two ways of enum definition
+- [ ] api-test
+- [ ] is it necessary to split each endpoint into a single file
+- [ ] check the input and output of each endpoint
+- [ ] readme.md

 ## airtasker/spot v.s.
 Swagger
 ### Spot
 - TS as the foundation to define API contracts